deegsca-org/bqm2/README.md

 {dataset}.{table} before executing the querytemplate again.

 For more information about scripting in bigquery, checkout out this reference - https://cloud.google.com/bigquery/docs/multi-statement-queries

+- location

+When set in a .vars file which affects a .querytemplate or .uniontable, the location variable controls the location where the QueryJob is run.
+This has been needed when executing LOAD ....
+FROM FILES ... with CONNECTION that use an OMNI connection.
+To use an omni connection, it appears that all jobs must be run in the same region as the OMNI connection itself.
+That said, data loaded may land outside of the OMNI region.

+If you try to use an omni connection and the execution errors complain that the connection is not found, you may need to set the location var in your .vars of the querytemplate.

 ### special date based variables